keptn/lifecycle-toolkit/docs/content/en/docs/getting-started/metrics/_index.md

 You see the annotation line that enables `lifecycle-toolkit`.
 This line tells KLT to handle the namespace

-## Integrate KLT with your cluster
+## Integrate KLT with your deployment

 To integrate KLT with your deployment, annotate the Kubernetes [Deployment](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/)